Sergey111991KV/thirdServer/README.md

 2. Replaced:

             "port" with your port for HTTP;
-            "postgres" - with your postgres option (attempt: host, port database connecttion, login and password), it is documentation link postgres-simple  - http://hackage.haskell.org/package/postgresql-simple-0.6.4/docs/Database-PostgreSQL-Simple.html;
+            "postgres" - with your postgres option (host name, port, login and password for database connection), it is documentation link postgres-simple  - http://hackage.haskell.org/package/postgresql-simple-0.6.4/docs/Database-PostgreSQL-Simple.html;
             "logConfig" - with your level config (Debug, Warning ,Error);